For individuals & families: As a parent

 Before you go overseas, please contact us to discuss your plans and circumstances as they may significantly affect how much child support you're required to pay.

 - your overseas income, which we take into account in making child support assessments

 - whether or not you're a New Zealand citizen

 - how long you'll be overseas and what your remaining ties with New Zealand are

 - your contact details while overseas, which are important to us.

 We have a reciprocal agreement with Australia for making child support assessments, collecting payments and enforcing payments.

-Inland Revenue matches information with New Zealand Customs so that we're notified when certain parents with outstanding child support debt are travelling in and out of New Zealand.
+We match information with New Zealand Customs so that we're notified when certain parents with outstanding child support debt are travelling in and out of New Zealand.

 Child support officers will use this information to try to contact the paying parent to make arrangements to repay the debt, or pursue other collection processes.
 If necessary, we can also take legal steps to prevent certain paying parents from subsequently leaving the country.